 The primary judge makes no mention of this last matter.
 It may be an answer to any suggestion implicit in the judgment at first instance that one or more of the applicants is deliberately withholding a fund now due and owing to the employers which could be paid to them and used to facilitate compliance with the orders made by North J.

 At this point I should say something about the accounting information which was before the courts below and this Court.
 Some attempt was made by the MUA to make a case that because the employee companies had made recent profits there was no reason why the businesses of the group should have been reorganised and that it therefore had no legitimate commercial reason for reorganising its affairs.
-It would be inappropriate to draw such an inference from the incomplete, and, to a large extent unexplained financial information before the courts.
-Nothing was known for example of the internal rate of return of the business of the group or each of its components, whether what was being earned was a fair return, whether it was a comparable return with other, like, or indeed other businesses generally, or what the rights and attitude of the group's bankers were to the group's asset ratios, activities, loans and cashflows.
+It would be inappropriate to draw such an inference from the incomplete and to a large extent unexplained financial information before the courts.
+Nothing was known for example of the internal rate of return of the business of the group or each of its components, whether what was being earned was a fair return, whether it was a comparable return with other like, or indeed other businesses generally, or what the rights and attitude of the group's bankers were to the group's asset ratios, activities, loans and cashflows.
 No reliable assessment of the financial rationale for what was done can be made without information of this kind, and perhaps expert commentary upon it.

 In order to operate the businesses they had now acquired, Patrick Operations entered into LSAs with each employer under which the employers would provide labour and carry out services at, and using the facilities now controlled by Patrick Operations: principally, the conduct and supervision of stevedoring and associated administrative activities.